Texas Ranches

 Clear separation between editorial and paid content

-Trust was non negotiable.
+Trust was non-negotiable.

 Scalability across regions and seasons